Ashley School of Motoring - Terms and Conditions

 Lesson Duration

 The instructor undertakes to carry out a lesson of the agreed duration.
-This does not mean that you will be driving for the entire period of the lesson as a briefing and discussion have to be a part of the lesson.
-This follows the DSA guidelines but the instructor will endeavour to provide as much actual driving as possible within the duration of the lesson.
+This does not mean that you will be driving for the entire period as discussions may well make up part of the lesson.
+This follows the DVSA guidelines but the instructor will endeavour to provide as much actual driving as possible within the duration of the lesson.

 Punctuality